Guy smiling and playing piano

 1. Initial Consultation with a Healthcare Provider

 The first step in the formal diagnosis process is to consult with a healthcare provider who has experience with ADHD.
 This could be a psychologist, psychiatrist, or other mental health professional.
-During this initial meeting, the provider will ask about your traits, experiences, personal history, and why you believe you might have ADHD.
+During this initial meeting, the provider will ask about your traits, experiences, personal history, possible stimming, and why you believe you might have ADHD.

 2. Clinical Interview

 The clinical interview is a key part of the diagnostic process.
 This interview is typically in-depth, with questions about your childhood behavior, current symptoms, and how ADHD traits impact your daily life.
 The goal is to gather a full picture of how your brain works, how it processes information, and how it responds to various environments.
+NeuroSpark Health uses the DIVA-5 as part of our interview process.

 Some questions that might come up in a clinical interview include: